Common minke whale: Predation

 There have been numerous recorded instances of killer whales preying on or attacking common minke whales in places such as the Kamchatka Peninsula, Alaska, British Columbia, Washington State, California, the Gulf of St. Lawrence, Greenland, and Svalbard.
 They are normally able to outpace pursuing killer whales in open water or are trapped in a bay, where they are rammed and drowned or strand and die – in one instance a minke whale was able to refloat itself on the rising tide and swim away.
 Chases usually last about 30 minutes to an hour and can reach speeds of up 30 km/h, often with both species porpoising out of the water in low-angle leaps.
 Typically two to four killer whales and a lone minke are involved.
 If the pursuing killer whales do catch up to the minke it does not defend itself, which is typical of the fast-moving members of its genus.
 On two occasions fleeing minkes sought shelter under a boat, once off Yakutat, Alaska, in 1977 and again in Glacier Bay, Alaska, in 1996 – in both instances they were attacked and killed.
 Killer whales typically only eat the tongue, skin, and some of the blubber of the minkes they kill.
+Killer whales can catch up to minke whales in the early stages of a chase, but minke whales appear to have superior endurance and often escape much further than the pursuing killer whale.